 The journey of the German East Asia Squadron.

 As for the Emden, she spent September and October prowling in the Bay of Bengal and around the Maldive Islands.
 During this time fifteen merchant ships were sunk, for a total of more than 70,000 tons, and eight were captured.
 Captured ships were allowed to move on if they and their cargoes were not owned by an Allied nation.
-Two special advantages helped this light cruiser achieve so many successes: a long range (she could go up to 6,000 miles before recoaling), and the addition of a fake fourth funnel, which made the ship look like a British cruiser.
+Two special advantages helped this light cruiser achieve so many successes: a long range (she could go up to 6,000 miles before recoaling), and the addition of a fake fourth smokestack, which made the ship look like a British cruiser.